mlubinsky/mlubinsky.github.com/spark/README.md

-Narrow dependency :
+#### Narrow dependency :
 RDD operations like map(), union(), filter() can operate on a single partition and map the data of that partition to the resulting single partition.
 These kinds of operations that map data from one to one partition are referred to as Narrow operations.

 Narrow operations don’t require distributing the data across the partitions.
 Each partition of the parent RDD is used by at most one partition of the child RDD.

-Wide dependency :
+#### Wide dependency :
 RDD operations like groupByKey, distinct, join may require mapping the data across the partitions in the new RDD.
 These kinds of operations which maps data from one to many partitions are referred to as Wide operations Each partition of the parent RDD may be depended on by multiple child partitions.

+#### Stateless Transformations
-Stateless Transformations- Processing of the batch does not depend on the output of the previous batch.
+Processing of the batch does not depend on the output of the previous batch.

 Examples- map (), reduceByKey (), filter ().

+#### Stateful Transformations
-Stateful Transformations- Processing of the batch depends on the intermediary results of the previous batch.
+ Processing of the batch depends on the intermediary results of the previous batch.

 Examples- Transformations that depend on sliding windows

 ### Shuffling